 Disclaimer: Article contains content that may be offensive or unsuitable for minors.

-For a little while, I felt surprised after reading the (pale as fuck) list of Oscar nominees.
+For a little while, I felt surprised after reading the (very pale) list of Oscar nominees.

 I had watched Straight Outta Compton and heard great things about colored actors in Creed.
 I read about Idris Elba in Beasts of No Nation, and loved watching Oscar Isaac in Ex Machina.
 So many actors of color had great performances this year, and none of them received any recognition from the Academy.

 Straight Outta Compton was nominated for one award: Best Screenplay.
 Two white people write the screenplay of a movie about gangster rap and they’re the only ones who are acknowledged for their work.
 Sylvester Stallone, one of the only white main characters was nominated for his role in Creed despite incredible performances by Michael B. Jordan and Tessa Thompson.

 The Academy has an insidious history of only praising movies cast, produced, directed, written, adapted, and performed by white people.
 Each year they face criticism for their homogeneous population of nominees when numerous actors of color deserved recognition for their performances, and each year we hear the same story.

 In 2014, 12 Years a Slave received three Oscars, and seemingly, the Academy feels that is enough.

 The 94% white, 76% male group of people seems to have decided that their decisions in 2014 will carry them for a few years until they’ll be obligated to award nonwhite actors, producers, directors, and writers for their work again.

 I couldn’t find a picture of the Academy, but here’s a picture of a rally for Donald Trump.
 I’m sure the images are basically the same.